 Ruby's Mum, Emma, tells her story.

 Ruby was kind and smart and the life and soul of the party.
-Above all, she had a fantastic sense of humour which kept us all going through even the darkest times.
+She had a fantastic sense of humour which kept us all going through even the darkest times.
 And she was so brave.
 She wasn't scared of dying, but she was scared of how others would be affected by her death.
+Ruby believed that 'being kind' is the most important thing in the world: to people, animals, and the planet.
+As a teenager, she really found her voice – as an activist on climate marches and political protests, and as head girl at her school.
+Knowing she didn’t have long to live, she asked to be remembered by the motto ‘Live Kindly, Live Loudly’.

 After she died, Ruby's consultant told us that they just haven't yet figured out how to successfully treat T-cell blood cancers when they relapse, but how she fervently hoped that they would very soon.
 The only way they will do that is with funding.
-That’s why we’ve set up this fund in Ruby’s memory with CCLG.
-We want to improve the chances of others who are unlucky enough to be diagnosed with this in future.
+That’s why we’ve set up this fund with CCLG in Ruby’s memory.

 Make a donation to Ruby's 'Live Kindly, Live Loudly' Fund